 – If you check the railway website, you can see that you can book tickets to either Kutna Hora Sedlec or Kutna Hora Mesto, but it is not a direct train!
 Just like I said before, the trains from Prague go to the main station only, and you will have to change to the local train there.
 So, when you buy a ticket from Prague to Kutna Hora mesto, the train will take you to Kutna Hora main station, and from here, using the same ticket you bought in Prague, you will take the local train going into the city.

-– not all of people behind the desk speak good English.
-It is, probably, just enough to understand where you want to go and how many people.
+– not all people behind the desk speak good English.
+It is, probably, just enough to understand where you want to go and how many people are there.

 – not all of them like to be asked questions, and they are very bad at answering them.

-– I did not see a single information desk where I could I ask my questions.
+– I did not see a single information desk where I could ask my questions.

 So, when I asked for tickets to Sedlec, she said that she couldn’t sell them (I do not know why), so after some thinking and having no idea about all these stations’ subtleties, I bought a two-way ticket from Prague to Kutna Hora mesto.
 She gave me the ticket with no time on it or a seat number.
 There was no mention that it is a two-way ticket, only that it is valid till next day.
 She said it is an open ticket and I can take any train I want.
 Yeah, like I knew which one of them was direct!
 Frankly, seeing her ‘polite’ attitude I did not want to ask her any questions more.
 I checked the electronic display, but there was no mention of any train stopping at Kutna Hora.
 Luckily, there was Wi-Fi available in some areas, so I went to the railway website and checked the number of the train and found it on the display.
 Apparently, Kutna Hora is not a that important stop as to show it on the display.